ttu/ruuvitag-sensor/README.md

 Forked from [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor)

-RuuviTag Sensor is a Python library for communicating with [RuuviTag BLE Sensor Beacon](http://ruuvitag.com/) and for decoding sensord data from broadcasted eddystone-url.
+RuuviTag Sensor is a Python library for communicating with [RuuviTag BLE Sensor](https://ruuvitag.com/) and for decoding sensord data from broadcasted eddystone-url.

 ### Requirements